 - Consult with agencies whose undertakings impact cultural resources within the Tribe’s territory.

 - Disseminate appropriate information in a public or private forum on cultural heritage and history of the Tribe.

 - National Environmental Policy Act (NEPA), California Environmental Quality Act (CEQA) and Section 106 of the National Historic Preservation Act (NHPA).

 - Review and comment on environmental documents of Federal, State, County and City agencies within the ancestral homelands of the tribe on proposed project effects on tribal resources.

 - Native American Graves Protection and Repatriation Act (NAGPRA)

 - Consult with museums, state and federal agencies to return cultural items, human remains, funerary objects, sacred objects, or objects of cultural patrimony to the Tribe that are currently held in federal, state, private and international collections throughout the nation and world.

-To report an archaeological site, site vandalism or looting, or for more information about Miwok history and traditional lifeways, please contact Antonio Ruiz, Tribal Historic Preservation Officer at (916) 683-6000 ext.
-2005, or by email at email@example.com.
+To report an archaeological site, site vandalism or looting, or for more information about Miwok history and traditional lifeways, please contact Ralph Hatch, Executive Director of Cultural Preservation at (916) 683-6000 ext.
+2006, or by email at email@example.com.
 Tangi Ka:mu (Thank you).